Efficient evaluation of expectations of functions of a L\'evy process and its extremum

-\item stable L\'evy processes, in the same vein as the sinh-acceleration and several other types of conformal deformations are adapted to evaluation of stable distributions in \cite{ConfAccelerationStable}; \item barrier and lookback options with time-dependent barriers, similarly to \cite{amer-put-levy,IDUU,amer-reg-sw-SIAM}, where American options are priced using multistep maturity randomization (method of lines); \item regime-switching L\'evy models, with different payoff functions in different states, similarly to \cite{ExitRSw,stoch-int-rate-CF,MSdouble}; \item models with stochastic volatility and stochastic interest rates.
+\item American options and barrier and lookback options with time-dependent barriers, similarly to \cite{amer-put-levy,IDUU,amer-reg-sw-SIAM}; \item regime-switching L\'evy models, with different payoff functions in different states, similarly to \cite{ExitRSw,stoch-int-rate-CF,MSdouble}; \item models with stochastic volatility and stochastic interest rates.
 The first step, namely, approximation by regime-switching models, is the same as in \cite{stoch-int-rate-CF,SVolSSRN,BLHestonStIR08}; \item models with stochastic interest rates, when the eigenfunction expansion is used to approximate the action of the infinitesimal generator of the process for the interest rates \cite{BarrStIR}; \item models with non-standard payoffs arising in applications to real options and Game Theory \cite{no-remorse,monopoly,preemptGames}; \item multi-factor L\'evy models. \end{enumerate} In the case of pricing barrier options, the main blocks of the induction procedures can be replaced with the main block of this paper (adjusted to the case of more general payoffs); in the case of American options, the iteration procedure at each time step cannot be applied because when the calculations are in the dual space, the positivity of the approximation to the transition operator is impossible to guarantee, and the iteration procedure for an approximation to the early exercise boundary at each time step is justified only if the approximation to the transition operator is positive.
 Hence, the main block in the present paper can be applied only if the time step is chosen sufficiently small and no iteration procedure at each time step is used.